 During a California divorce, one spouse may be entitled to be reimbursed when the other spouse has exclusive use of community property or when one spouse makes payments on a community debt.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm located in Sacramento, California that represents clients in Sacramento, California and in Northern California with the services they need and deserve when addressing their legal matters.
 Our firm handles all aspects of California community property, to include: dividing marital assets, separate property, retirement plans, 401(k) and 403(b) plans, CalPERS, CalSTRS, pensions, veteran benefits, DFAS, Tricare.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans.
 Call now 916-443-1267 for your free consultation.

 Reimbursements for use of community property or payments on community debts are called Watts Charges and Epstein Credits.
 Although there are other classifications for reimbursements, these are the two most common to a divorce action.